Jonathan R. Ference-Burke

 Jonathan Ference-Burke represents clients in complex criminal and civil matters at all stages of litigation, including serving as appellate counsel to clients before the United States Supreme Court at the petition and merits stages as well as in several federal circuit courts of appeal.
 He has experience with a wide range of subject matters, including intellectual property, bankruptcy, criminal law, data privacy and security, investment management, securities, and antitrust.
 Jonathan has particular experience representing mutual fund clients in cases brought under Section 36(b) of the Investment Company Act.

 Prior to coming to Ropes & Gray, Jonathan clerked for the Honorable Florence Y. Pan of the Superior Court of the District of Columbia; the Honorable Jan E. DuBois of the United States District Court for the Eastern District of Pennsylvania; and the Honorable Rosemary M. Collyer of the United States District Court for the District of Columbia.
-Jonathan has served as an adjunct professor of law at his alma mater, Georgetown University Law Center and remains involved with the law center’s mock trial team.
+Jonathan has served as an adjunct professor of law at his alma mater, Georgetown University Law Center.

 Jonathan maintains an active pro bono practice.
-He has represented clients in the District of Columbia Superior Court, United States District Court, federal courts of appeal, and U.S. Supreme Court, in landlord-tenant, child custody, voting rights, bankruptcy, human trafficking, immigration, and other matters.
+He has represented clients in the District of Columbia courts, United States District Courts, federal courts of appeal, and U.S. Supreme Court, in criminal, landlord-tenant, child custody, voting rights, bankruptcy, human trafficking, immigration, and other matters.

 Supreme Court Litigation